Factbox: Sports events hit by the coronavirus epidemic

 But the Feb.
 4-8 event was later postponed after Kazakhstan declined to serve as substitute hosts.

-- The WTA canceled the Xi'an Open (April 13-19) and Kunming Open (April 27-May 3) in China.
+* The WTA cancelled the Xi'an Open (April 13-19) and Kunming Open (April 27-May 3) in China.
 The governing body of women's tennis said it would monitor the situation with several events scheduled to take place in the country later this season.

+* Two Davis Cup qualifiers -- Italy v South Korea in Cagliari and Japan v Ecuador in Miki -- will be played without any spectators in attendance.

 TABLE TENNIS